andweeb/presence.nvim/README.md

 let g:presence_debounce_timeout  = 15
 ```

+## Troubleshooting
+* Ensure that Discord is running
+* Ensure that your Neovim version is on v0.5
+* Ensure Game Activity is enabled in your Discord settings
+* Enable logging and inspect the logs after opening a buffer
+    * Set the `log_level` setup option or `g:presence_log_level` to `"debug"`
+    * Load a file and see the logs with `:messages`
+* If there is a `Failed to get Discord IPC socket` error, your particular OS may not yet be supported
+    * Create a [new issue](https://github.com/andweeb/presence.nvim/issues/new) if one does not exist for your OS yet

 ## Contributing
-Pull requests are very welcome, feel free to open an issue!
-Here some open todo items:
+Pull requests are very welcome, feel free to open an issue to work on any of the open [todo items](https://github.com/andweeb/presence.nvim/projects/1?add_cards_query=is%3Aopen)!
-- [x] Manage workspace state across multiple nvim instances (e.g. tmux)
-- [x] Set activity on other autocommands (`TextChanged`, `VimLeavePre`)
-- [x] Use named pipes to support Windows
-- [ ] Set idle activity (track using `CursorMoved`)
-- [ ] Expose file assets table as a configurable option
-- [ ] Fix peer-to-peer nvim instance communication in Windows
-- [ ] Manage activity properly in buffers in windows and tabs
-- [ ] Retry connection after initial setup or a closed pipe (i.e. after quitting Discord app)
-- [ ] Attempt to connect to a range of pipes from `discord-ipc-0` to `discord-ipc-9` (see [note](https://github.com/discord/discord-rpc/blob/master/documentation/hard-mode.md#notes))

 Asset additions and changes are also welcome!
-Supported file types can be found in [`file_assets.lua`](lua/presence/file_assets.lua) and their assets can be found [in this folder](https://www.dropbox.com/sh/j8913f0gav3toeh/AADxjn0NuTprGFtv3Il1Pqz-a?dl=0).
+Supported file types can be found in [`file_assets.lua`](lua/presence/file_assets.lua) and their referenced asset files can be found [in this folder](https://www.dropbox.com/sh/j8913f0gav3toeh/AADxjn0NuTprGFtv3Il1Pqz-a?dl=0).